qkmaxware/Qlib/readme.md

 ```

 ### Qlib - IDE
 The Qlib - IDE is a front-end for the Qlib - Runtime.
-It is a java executable which contains basic syntax highlighting, and code suggestions for the QAS language.
+It is a java executable which contains basic syntax highlighting and code suggestions for the QAS language.
 It can be used to quickly write scripts and then invoke them in the runtime without resorting to terminal commands.

 #### Obtaining a copy
 See [Releases](#releases)